OpenAI Podcast

 The podcast covers a range of topics related to AI, including new feature development, user applications, and future trends.
 For example, the first episode features a discussion with Sam Altman on topics such as AGI, GPT-5, AI-powered parenting, and the implications of AI technologies on society.
 The show aims to provide practical insights into how AI is created and evolves.

-Hosted by Andrew Mayne, The OpenAI Podcast features conversations with the people building with and working at OpenAI.
-Topics range from how new features are developed to what users are doing with the technology.
+Hosted by Andrew Mayne, The OpenAI Podcast features conversations with the people working at and building with OpenAI.
+Topics range from what goes into developing frontier AI models and new features, to what users are doing with the technology.
 It’s a practical look at how AI is made and where it’s going, told by the people closest to the work.

 Hosted on Acast.
 See acast.com/privacy for more information.